What does banning Hamas mean for neutral Switzerland?

 Binder-Keller is one of the authors of the motion that also wanted to ban Hezbollah.
 As resolutely as the Senate supported this, so has the House of Representatives postponed a decision on it.

 The EU also imposed sanctions on Hezbollah ten years ago.
 It classified its military arm as a terrorist organisation as early as 2013.
 The US led the way in 1997.
 The UK and the Netherlands soon also banned the civilian arm of the organisation.
 From 2020, other countries, including Germany and Estonia, followed a policy driven by the US to abandon the distinction between military and civilian units.
-The list of countries that have banned Hezbollah now spans the globe: from the 21 states of the Arab League to Argentina, Japan, Australia and New Zealand.
+The list of countries that have banned Hezbollah now spans the globe: Argentina, Japan, Australia and New Zealand.

 More than just symbolic politics

-Note: *Correction: An initial version of this article stated that the 21 states of the Arab League classify Hezbollah as a terrorist organisation.
-The Arab League revoked this terrorist status, which was imposed in 2016, in June 2024.